-- PEO1 To provide graduates with solid foundation in management and technical knowledge, skills and capabilities in the field of construction. - PEO2 To produce graduates who are effective problem solver, knowledgeable in applying logical, critical and creative thinking to a range of problem. - PEO3 To provide graduates with a broad knowledge, leadership and managerial skills which are necessary for the effective delivery of construction projects. - PEO4 To produce graduate who are capable of executing their responsibilities with professionalism and capable of lifelong learning in the pursuit of personal development and betterment of society. - PEO5 To provide graduate with basic communication skills, lead effectively and able to work collaboratively in multidisciplinary team.
+- PEO1 To provide graduates with a solid foundation in management and technical knowledge, skills and capabilities in the field of construction. - PEO2 To produce graduates who are effective problem solvers, knowledgeable in applying logical, critical and creative thinking to a range of problems. - PEO3 To provide graduates with a broad knowledge, leadership and managerial skills which are necessary for the effective delivery of construction projects. - PEO4 To produce graduates who are capable of executing their responsibilities with professionalism and capable of lifelong learning in the pursuit of personal development and betterment of society. - PEO5 To provide graduates with basic communication skills, lead effectively and be able to work collaboratively in a multidisciplinary team.